Château de la Côte

 The Menier estate included two main buildings that are still in use today.
 Near the old entrance porch are the abandoned keeper’s house, Château de la Côte and the old stables.

 During the Second World War, Nazi Germany occupied the castle.
 They started the only Lebensborn in France, here in the castle.
-It was inaugurated in February 1944 by Heinrich Himmler.
+Heinrich Himmler inaugurated the facility in February 1944.
 This Lebensborn was a maternity hospital that housed French, Dutch, Belgian, or Norwegian women that were pregnant from SS officers.
 The goal was to create Aryan children with persons classified as ‘racially pure’ and ‘healthy’.
 A few months after their birth, their baby was sent to Germany for adoption.

 ‘Château de la Côte’ is where the members of the Schutzpolizei lived, they were responsible for surveillance and security of the site.
 The mothers and newborns lived in ‘Château Menier’.